Upgrade Microsoft Teams Free (classic) to subscription version

 You must upgrade from Teams Free (classic) to a subscription version of Teams because the Teams Free (classic) license was deprecated on April 12, 2023.
 Upgrading from Teams Free (classic) requires upgrading to a business subscription.

-Microsoft provides a free Teams experience for personal and small business use through a Microsoft Account rather than Azure Active Directory.
+Microsoft provides a free Teams experience for personal and small business use through a Microsoft Account rather than Microsoft Entra ID.
 Only new customers can sign up for the new Teams (Free) license.